The Sensational Alex Harvey Band placed five albums in the UK Top 20 in three years and were considered capable of much more.

 Growing up in Scotland, Alexander Harvey turned to music in his late teens and was playing in a skiffle band by 1955 – which eventually evolved into the Alex Harvey Big Soul Band.

-Harvey then recorded a number of solo albums and in the early 70s he recruited Scottish band Tear Gas (consisting of Zal Cleminson, Chris Glenn, Hugh McKenna and Ted McKenna) and christened the resulting quintet The Sensational Alex Harvey Band.
+Harvey then recorded a number of solo albums and in the early 70s, he recruited Scottish band Tear Gas (consisting of Alistair “Zal” Cleminson, Chris Glen, Hugh McKenna and Ted McKenna) and christened them The Sensational Alex Harvey Band.

 The band’s mixture of hard rock and theatricality, combined with Harvey’s vocals and demonic charisma, made them a powerful draw.

 Their first two albums, Framed (1972) and Next (1973) didn’t sell well, but in 1974 The Impossible Dream became their first chart record, both in the UK and (briefly) in the USA.

 Tomorrow Belongs To Me (1975) spawned a Top 10 hit with a cover of the Tom Jones hit Delilah.
 Further singles followed with Gamblin’ Bar Room Blues and Boston Tea Party.

 Harvey and the band recorded separately in 1977.
 SAHB Without Alex (as they were billed) issued Fourplay while their leader made Alex Harvey Presents The Loch Ness Monster.
 They recorded a final LP together, Rock Drill, before breaking up.